stevencombs/retrocombs.github.io/_posts/2021/2021-08-01-retro-handhelds.md

 🕹️ [Purchase the TRIMUI/PowKiddy Handheld Game Console](https://amzn.to/2ToVAsp)

-### Companion Video – Title
+### TRIMUI(Powkiddy) Companion Video – Title

 Coming Soon!

-### Features
+### TRIMUI(Powkiddy) Features

 Coming soon!

-### Retro Games Highlights
+### TRIMUI(PowKiddy) Retro Games Highlights

-Highlights are not necessary for this device.
-You can load as many game ROM files as you like; as long as the emulator supports them.
+Below is a table of my favorite retro game titles on the TRIMUI.
+This list includes the game number to locate each game since they are not in alphabetical order.
+An `*` next to a menu number (#) indicates a game I game I demonstrate in the companion video.

 ### TRIMUI/PowKiddy Thoughts